artorias111/telsearch/README.md

 This is a rookie project to practice Rust, and as of now, I've implemented it to run well on a cluster with a lot of memory (>1TB).
 So use it with caution.

+The default that currently runs without breaking uses exact string matching to detect a telomere sequence (and its reverse complement).
+That's a horrible way to detect biological sequences, I plan to include better pairwise alignment algorithms in the future.

 Returns the frequency of a canonical telomere seqeunce in each read.

 Example run: (The `fastq` file should be `gz` compressed)